 Agent and automation design

-Create agents that act within permissions, support human review, and leave evidence.
+Create agents that act within permissions, support human review, and leave records.

 Local and private options